airbytehq/airbyte/airbyte-cdk/python/source_declarative_manifest/README.md

 This is a generic source that takes the declarative manifest via a key `__injected_declarative_manifest` of its config.

+## Execution
+This entrypoint is used for connectors created by the connector builder.
+These connector's spec is defined in their manifest, which is defined in the config's "__injected_declarative_manifest" field.
+This allows this entrypoint to be used with any connector manifest.

+The spec operation is not supported because the config is not known when running a spec.

 ## Local development

 #### Building